bob-the-dyer/vertx-lux-webinar/README.md

-    Running vert.x from command line vertx run ru/spb/luxoft/webinar/bnb/producer.groovy -cp consumer-0.1.jar:producer-0.1.jar:web-0.1.jar:cluster.xml -ha -cluster -cluster-host 10.0.1.2
+    Running vert.x from command line vertx run producer.groovy -cp consumer-0.1.jar:producer-0.1.jar:web-0.1.jar:cluster.xml -ha -cluster -cluster-host 10.0.1.2 -quorum 2

-Custom cluster.xml is an override for hazelcast default config in order to use proper network interface as there could be several and hazelcast can choose any.
+Custom cluster.xml is an override for hazelcast default config in order to use proper network interface as there could be several and hazelcast can choose any plus custom timeouts and delays should be configured in properties.